Up & Down (EXID song): Commercial performance

-"Up & Down" was initially met with poor reception, failing to chart following its initial release.
+"Up & Down" was initially less successful, failing to chart following its initial release.
 Following the viral fancam in October 2014, the song made its debut onto Gaon Digital Chart on the week ending November 22, 2014, placing at number 34.
 In its second week, the song placed at number 7, and was followed by three consecutive weeks of charting at number 5.
 In the song's sixth week, "Up & Down" placed at number 3, and subsequently topped the chart in the week ending January 3, 2015, effectively becoming a commercial success.

 The song sold a total of 525,183 digital units by the end of 2014, and ranked at number 77 on the year-end Gaon Digital Chart.
 The song maintained its popularity over the course of the following year, selling an additional 971,632 digital units by the end of 2015, and ranked at a high of number 28 on the year-end Gaon Digital Chart.

 In Japan, "Up & Down" debuted at number 18 on the Oricon Singles Chart, and sold 7,710 copies.
 Its respective single album landed at number 15 on Oricon Singles Chart, and subsequently peaked at number 7 on its seventh day.